 The Company and Cameco Corporation have developed a process for the extraction of uranium from phosphoric acid streams produced in the production of phosphate-based fertilisers, 'the PhosEnergy Process'.
 Urtek LLC, a USA based company is the entity in which the research and development is being undertaken.
 UFP Investments LLC (UFP) holds the joint investment of 90% in Urtek LLC with Cameco owning the remaining 10% directly.
+The Company holds a 28.66% interest in UFP.
+UFP is incorporated in the USA.

-The beneficial ownership in the PhosEnergy Process held by Urtek is Cameco 74.21% (2015: 74.21%): PhosEnergy Limited 25.79% (2015: 25.79%).
+The beneficial ownership in the PhosEnergy Process held by Urtek is Cameco 74.21% (2016: 74.21%): PhosEnergy Limited 25.79% (2016: 25.79%).